 \section{Related Work}

-\paragraph{Memory attacks on LLM agent memory.} Recent work has begun to analyze how an LLM agent's long-term memory can itself become an attack surface. \citep{wang-etal-2025-unveiling-privacy} introduce MEXTRA, a black-box memory extraction attack that elicits sensitive user records from an agent's long-term memory and study how memory design and prompting strategies affect leakage. \citep{chen2024agentpoison} propose AgentPoison, a backdoor-style attack that poisons an agent's long-term memory or RAG knowledge base with a small set of adversarial demonstrations so that malicious behaviors are triggered at inference time. \citep{dong2025minja} further develop MINJA, a query-only memory injection attack that injects malicious records into an agent's memory bank without direct write access, causing future queries containing specific victim terms to be mapped to attacker-chosen targets.
-These works demonstrate that an individual agent's memory module poses serious privacy and integrity risks; in contrast, our work studies how such leakage emerges and propagates in \emph{multi-agent} systems, where communication topology and attacker--target placement jointly shape the overall leak rate.
+\paragraph{Memory attacks on LLM agent memory.} LLM agents' long-term memory has emerged as an attack surface.
+MEXTRA demonstrates black-box memory extraction of sensitive user records and analyzes how memory design and prompting affect leakage \citep{wang2025unveiling}.
+AgentPoison poisons long-term memory or RAG stores with a small set of adversarial demonstrations to trigger malicious behaviors at inference time \citep{chen2024agentpoison}.
+MINJA shows a query-only memory injection pathway that plants malicious records without direct write access, steering future retrieval toward attacker-chosen targets \citep{dong2025memory}.
+While these works focus on single-agent memory risks, we study leakage in \emph{multi-agent} systems, where communication topology and attacker--target placement jointly shape how private information propagates and is extracted.

-\paragraph{Topology-centric safety for multi-agent LLMs.} Recent work uses graph structures to study multi-agent safety.
-NetSafe shows that networks with dense links are easier to break by adversarial spread; the larger the average distance from the attacker to other nodes, the safer the network; star graphs degrade strongly under attack \citep{netsafe}.
-G-Safeguard goes further: it builds a discourse graph, uses a graph neural network for anomaly detection, and restores performance after prompt injection through topological intervention \citep{gsafeguard}.
-Structural comparisons show: hierarchical designs resist malicious agents better than flat or fully connected designs; mechanisms like cross-examination or reviewer agents can improve robustness \citep{iclr_resilience}.
-Our method follows this topology-centered view, but it focuses on memory and PII entity leakage.
-It quantifies topology-conditioned leakage across graph families, sizes, node placement, and rounds.
+\paragraph{Topology-centric safety for multi-agent LLMs.} Graph structure is increasingly used to characterize multi-agent safety.
+NetSafe reports that denser links are easier to break, while larger attacker-to-node distances improve safety; star-like designs degrade sharply under adversarial spread \citep{yu2024netsafe}.
+G-Safeguard builds discourse graphs and uses GNN-based anomaly detection with topological intervention to recover robustness under prompt injection \citep{wang2025g}.
+Related analyses further suggest hierarchical organizations can be more resilient than flat or fully connected teams, and that roles such as reviewers or cross-examiners can improve robustness \citep{huang2024resilience}.
+We follow this topology-centered view but focus on memory-based privacy: measuring topology-conditioned PII leakage across graph families, sizes, placements, and interaction rounds.